ardilamorin/ardilamorin.github.io/_posts/2019-06-24-books-for-UX-designers.md

 excerpt: A list categorised based on experience level.
 ---

-I am creating this list for my self (and for you of course) and because is a question I get often from people wanting to make the transition to UX Design.
+I am creating this list for myself (and for you of course) and because is a question I get often from people wanting to make the transition to UX Design.
 These are books that I have read and found useful.
-I have categorised them according to the moment your are in your career and the different roles and challenges you may face along the way.
+I have categorised them according to the moment you are in your career and the different roles and challenges you may face along the way.

-Feel free to recommend new books to add to this list, and this page will be alive and updated when I discover new books that I consider to be must reads.

 ![Don_Norman]({{site.baseurl}}/images/Emotional-Design-Book-Don-Norman.jpg)*Emotional Design: Why we love (or hate) everyday things by Don Norman*